What is the Unit, Personal and Family Readiness Program (UPFRP)?

 Talk with your Marine.
 Let him/her know you want to be involved

 and take action to assist, improve and maintain readiness—both theirs and

 1. Ask your Marine for

-contact information on the unit’s family readiness officer (FRO).
-The FRO
+contact information on the unit’s deployment readiness coordinator (DRC).
+The DRC

 is the communication hub for readiness, especially for family members.

 2. Ask your Marine if